Kailangan Ko'y Ikaw: TV spin-off

 In 2013, ABS-CBN announced that they are planning to produce a new series of the same name but have yet to disclose if the story will by similar to that of the film.
 Robin Padilla, however, will star in the series with actresses Kris Aquino and Anne Curtis.

 Music

 A soundtrack was released by Viva Records.
-The album was consists of Regine Velasquez recordings just entirely for the movie.
+The album was consists of Regine Velasquez recordings just entirely for the film.
 Including the song "Kailangan Ko'y Ikaw", composed by Ogie Alcasid which released as the carrier single and as the movie main theme song.
 He did it because Velasquez asked him to compose an original OPM song for the film’s love theme.
 The soundtrack also featured songs by artists including Ely Buendia and Gabby Eigenmann and two hit singles from Regine Velasquez: "Kailangan Ko'y Ikaw" and cover of "Tuwing Umuulan".
 The film score was written by Raul Mitra.